georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

-Since a Recommender container has both analyze and recommend responsibilities, it consists of Analyzer and Recommender component which handle their corresponding responsibilities (see ).
+Since a Recommender container has both analyze and recommend responsibilities, it consists of Analyzer and Recommender component which handle their corresponding responsibilities (see the picture below).

 ![Recommender Component View](/img/concepts/recommenders-component-view.png)